Ferdinand Hiller: Biography

 In addition to Mendelssohn, he attracted the attention of Gioachino Rossini, who assisted him to launch his first opera, Romilda (which was a failure), at Milan.
 Mendelssohn obtained for Hiller an entrée to the Gewandhaus, and afforded an opportunity for the public presentation of Hiller's oratorio Die Zerstörung Jerusalems (The Destruction of Jerusalem, 1840).
 After a year of study in Church music at Rome, Hiller returned to Leipzig, and during the season of 1843–44 conducted the Gewandhaus concerts.
 By this time his position in the musical world was established, and honors and appointments were showered upon him.
-In 1845 Robert Schumann dedicated to Hiller his piano concerto.
-Hiller became municipal kapellmeister of Düsseldorf in 1847, and in 1850 received a similar appointment at Cologne, where he founded Cologne Conservatoire that year and remained as Kapellmeister until 1884.
+In 1845 Robert Schumann dedicated his piano concerto to Hiller.
+In 1847, Hiller became municipal kapellmeister of Düsseldorf, and in 1850 received a similar appointment at Cologne, where he founded Cologne Conservatoire that year and remained as Kapellmeister until 1884.
 During this time, he was twelve times festival director of the Lower Rhenish Music Festival, and conducted the Gürzenich concerts.
 He worked in Dresden as well.
 Thus he played a leading part in Germany's musical life.
 And he was conductor at the Italian Opera in Paris during the season of 1852–53.

 During Hiller's long reign in Cologne, which earned him a 'von' to precede his surname, his star pupil was Max Bruch, the composer of the cello elegy Kol Nidrei, based on the synagogue hymn sung at Yom Kippur.
 Bruch was not Jewish; his knowledge of the theme of Kol Nidrei came through Hiller, who introduced him to the Berlin chazan, Lichtenstein.
 Hiller's regime at Cologne was strongly marked by his conservative tastes, which he attempted to prolong by recommending, as his successor in 1884, either Brahms or Bruch.
 The appointment went however to a "modernist", Franz Wüllner, who, according to Grove "initiated his term [...] with concerts of works by Wagner, Liszt and Richard Strauss, all of whom Hiller had avoided."

 Hiller was elected a member of the Prussian Academy of Arts in 1849, and in 1868 received the title of doctor from the University of Bonn.
 He died in Cologne.

 Personality

 Hiller's affability was one of his strongest assets; he made innumerable friends, such as Charles-Valentin Alkan, and his very extensive correspondence with all the leading musicians in Europe, still only partly published, is an important source for the musical history of his era.
-Yet another asset was his very beautiful wife Antonka, by profession a singer, whom he married in Italy in 1840, and who made their home a magnet for the intelligentsia wherever they settled.
+Yet another asset was his wife Antonka, by profession a singer, whom he married in Italy in 1840, and who made their home a magnet for the intelligentsia wherever they settled.